Sumad/DS/Stats and Stat Inference/Probability.md

 ### Random Experiment
 * An activity that has an element of chance  with more than one outcome possible
 ### Sample Space
-* Set of elementary outcomes of the random experiment
+* Set of  outcomes of the random experiment
 ### Event
 * A set defined from the elementary outcomes
 * Probability of an event is then defined.
 Probability of an elementary outcome is simply
- > the no. of favorable outcomes/total possible outcomes
+ > the no. of times outcome occured/total possible outcomes
 ### Mutually Exclusive events
 * Occurence of one rules out the occurence of another in a single trial of an experiment.
 ### Independent Events